pyrates/roll/docs/index.md

-# Let’s Roll!
+# Let’s Roll.

-Async, simple, fast : pick three!
+Async, simple, fast: pick three!
 Roll is a pico framework with performances and aesthetic in mind.